 If you allow mixed teams, you'll need to decide what impact that has on overall points.
 A mixed team has at least two of the three base divisions: Open, Women, and Junior.
 Once you check a box to allow mixed teams, you'll see three scoring choices which range from "no impact, proceed as usual" to "it's weird, let's just bail" with one more in the middle.
 Examples will help.
 Let's say Lori, who is contending for the Women's overall title, teams up with Dave (a very high-level player) in DDC, and they get fifth place.
 Let's say that Beth and Tita played together and got ninth, finishing as the best all-women team.
 Dave's overall points do not change, though the Open overall points will be affected since Lori is not in the Open division (remember, you get points for who you beat in your division).
 The more interesting question is what happens with Lori's overall points in the Women's division.
 Under the first option, they are not affected.
 She finishes as the top woman and gets top points, let's say 20.
 Under the second option, Lori gets no Women's overall points because she had a non-divisional teammate.
 Beth and Tita get 20 overall points for their top all-women finish.
 Under the third option, no overall points are awarded to women for that event.
 They all get zero.
 One important thing to note is that the third option only applies if there is indeed a mixed team in the event.
 Finally, if you do allow mixed teams you will see a show all players checkbox on the pages where you assign teams and enter results.
 Normally those pages restrict who you see (either in a list or via autocomplete) based on the selected division, but you can remove that restriction by checking the box.

 [Columbo voice] Just one more thing...
 A tournament may choose to limit rounds for some of its divisions, especially if they only have a few players.
 If you're not doing that, skip to the next section, otherwise your eyes will glaze over and it will be difficult to read the rest of this fascinating admin guide.
 Having a box for the number of rounds (and cumulative rounds) for every combination of event and division would be way too many boxes.
 Instead, use the following format: A number by itself applies to all divisions.
 To make an exception, add a new code with the division identifier (O, OM, OGM, OSGM, OL, OJ, W, WM, WGM, WSGM, WL, or WJ) followed by a colon and the number of rounds.
-For example, a tournament where there are 3 rounds (2 cumulative) of SCF for open players and 2 rounds of SCF (none cumulative) for women would use "3,W:2" for the number of rounds and "2,W:0" for the number of cumulative rounds.
+Entries are separated by a semicolon.
+For example, a tournament where there are 3 rounds (2 cumulative) of SCF for open players and 2 rounds of SCF (none cumulative) for women would use "3;W:2" for the number of rounds and "2;W:0" for the number of cumulative rounds.

 You have a few scoring options, which is a few more than I have.
 Some are better than others (HARV is what they call opinionated software).
 The first thing to choose is your scoring method.
 The "countdown" method awards a set number of overall points for first place in an event, then one less than that for second, and so on (essentially, you lose one point for each player that beats you).
 It has been used in practically every overall tournament forever.
 You also get to set the number of points awarded to the winner of an event, which is also how many players can earn overall points.
 Some TDs like to make sure everyone who plays an event gets points for it, so they set the point base to be more than the number of players.